 Comfortable ski lodge with small but cozy rooms and private bath in the village of Farellones.
 There is a sauna, massage room, outdoor wood heated hot tub, outstanding breakfasts and dinners, WIFI internet, and 2 living areas to mingle with the guests.
 For those that like to hit the bars, the lodge is walking distance to the area’s best night life.

-5-star hotel close to outstanding restaurants, nightlife and tourist attractions.
-WIFI internet, international breakfast and more with easy access to the airport, shopping districts, and surrounding ski destinations.
+Boutique hotel close to outstanding restaurants, nightlife and tourist attractions.
+WIFI internet, international breakfast, outdoor heated pool and more with easy access to the airport, shopping districts, and surrounding ski destinations.

 Extra time before or after your guided trip with PowderQuest?
 Come explore modern Santiago, sample the famous Chilean red wines, get in some additional powder days, or head to the Pacific coast offering a unique mix of iconic fishing villages, modern Vina del Mar and hip Valparaiso.
 How about Easter Island or the northern desert?
 Chile is more than great snow.

 (photo credit Sernatur Chile) Ranked as New York Times top place to visit in 2011, Santiago should not be overlooked.
 We host a wide range of hotels, unique city tours, museums, world-class shopping, vineyards, top restaurants and more.